top of page

 100%

-of interviewees stated the bottom dock icons are confusing
+of interviewees stated the bottom dock icons are confusing and makes the app hard to navigate.

 75%